ama2012/teaching_assistant_robot/tar_code_prompt (1).md

 The post request body is:

 ```
 {"agent": "agent name", "action": "action name", prompt:"", expire: int}
 ```

 On the server side, it store the action in a db in format of a queue, push it by time order.
 The agents can connect to server, listen to the agent name, if it is calling this agent, pop the request from queue DB, do the requested action.

 If the request expires in given "int" seconds without any agents pop it, delete that request.
 It has a queue for two topics, one for "show example video" agent, the other for "do a dance" agent.

-Add debuging log
+Add debuging log.
-Add port and debug and threaded to arg from config
+Add port and debug and threaded to arg from config.

-Implement a simple Auth check the API key in header, give a random key, http Auth Type is basic Use this sample key "YWdlbnQ6eW91cl9hcGlfa2V5X2hlcmU=" in the code, make the code cleaner and simpler.
+Implement a simple Auth check the API key in header, give a random key, http Auth Type is basic.
+Use this sample key "YWdlbnQ6eW91cl9hcGlfa2V5X2hlcmU=" in the code, make the code cleaner and simpler.

 # Agent Client